Zoom

 Is there an app?

-To join a class using Zoom you will need to install the Zoom application on your device – visit the Zoom Download Centre to get started for your own device.
+To join a class using Zoom you can install the Zoom application on your device - visit the Zoom Download Centre to get started for your own device.
+You may also be able to join via your desktop web browser.

 How will I join my online class?